TimS120/recurring_events_calendar/README.md

 # Recurring Events Calendar

-Prototype for a shared integer value that is synchronized between a PC FastAPI server+UI and an Android client over the same WLAN.
+Cross-platform playground for planning recurring chores and reminders.
+The PC side now provides a FastAPI backend plus a Tkinter dashboard that visualizes events on a configurable timeline.
+The Android client will be updated next to use the new API, but you can already explore the full PC experience.

 ## PC application (FastAPI + Tkinter)